Healing Acne The Herbalist's Way - The Lymphatic System.

 You can use dried or fresh cleavers to make this tea.

-Simply chop up 1-2 tsp of fresh or dried herb and add it to 1 cup of boiled spring water.
+Simply chop up 1-2 teaspoon of fresh or dried herb and add it to 1 cup of boiled spring water.
 Let steep for 5 minutes and enjoy!
 Drink this tea up to 3 times per day.
 You can also try this tea for the same effect.

 Calendula (Calendula officinalis) aka Marigold